Where to Place and How to Install Your Over-the-Air TV Antenna

 Option A – Run New Coax Cable

 The longer the coaxial cable run between your TV antenna and the tuner (either on your TV or your Tablo DVR), the more likely it is that your OTA signal will degrade.
-There are, however, a number of attachments that can be added to your antenna setup in order to improve the reception quality.
-For example, attenuators, amplifiers, filters, etc. You can read more about this here.
+There are, however, a number of attachments that can be added to your antenna setup in order to improve reception quality.
+For example, attenuators, amplifiers, filters, etc. you can read more about these accessories here.

 Option B – Reuse Existing Coax Cable